martgil/webext-docs/compose.rst

 compose API
 ===========

-The compose API first appeared in Thunderbird 67.
-It allows to interact with the message composition window.
+The compose API allows to interact with the message composition window.

 .. role:: permission